TobinTojo/Peel-Region-Demographics-Analyzer/README.md

 - Click the red square icon on the bottom left of the IDE or when the program asks to continue, type no and press enter to exit the program

 __Methods:__
-- Incorporated a file reader to read the text file
+- Incorporated a file reader to read the text file Demographics.txt and arranged characters to be display certain characters based on the user's input
-- Incorporated
+- Incorporated mutliple methods to manage and display information based on the section of the population the user chooses
-- Utilized
+- Utilized Java's scanner library to read and process user inputs
+- Utlized Java's Abstract Window Toolkit to get the user's desktop to open the website that contains all the data based on Peel's Demographics

 __Credits:__
 - Program created by Tobin Tojo, Camille Gener and Matthew Coculuzzi for ICS3U1 Computer Science CPT